 Vitamin D is often termed the 'sunshine vitamin,' since the vast majority of its synthesis takes place in the skin via sunlight exposure (or more specifically ultraviolet B radiation exposure).

-Given that many countries have limited sunlight exposure at certain times of year, there is a growing realisation that many people, including athletes, are vitamin D deficient, resulting in multiple physiological consequences.
-This article will take a brief look at the consequences of vitamin D deficiency and outline some strategies for athletes to combat it.
+Given that many countries, especially those at northern latitudes, have limited annual sunlight exposure, there is a growing realisation that many people, including athletes, are vitamin D deficient,1 resulting in multiple physiological consequences.2 This article will take a brief look at the consequences of vitamin D deficiency and outline some strategies for athletes to combat it.

 Vitamin D status is typically described using serum 25[OH]D concentrations in the following categories: severely deficient (<12.5 nanomoles per litre, or nmol/L; deficient (12.5 - <30 nmol/L); insufficient (30-50 nmol/L); or sufficient (>50 nmol/L).
-There's also emerging evidence suggesting that >75nmol/L may be beneficial for athletic performance and recovery.
-Although these specific classifications are often debated, what is clear is that many athletes present with insufficient and even severely deficient vitamin D status in the winter months.
+There's also emerging evidence suggesting that >75nmol/L may be beneficial for athletic performance and recovery.2 Although these specific classifications are often debated, what is clear is that many athletes present with insufficient and even severely deficient vitamin D status in the winter months.3, 4

 This is crucial considering that the major benefits of vitamin D come from maintaining an adequate vitamin D status (we believe around 75-100nmol/L) rather than a genuine ergogenic effect from obtaining supra-physiological concentrations.
 It is therefore crucial that athletes are screened and 'at-risk' athletes are identified and treated appropriately.